Network-Assignment-Team-NAT/site_flask/README.md

 Instruction:

-Pull repository
+-Pull repository

-Change config files in directories in directory /configs according to the plans
+-Change config files in directories in directory /configs according to the plans

 Important!
 Do not add something in the directory /empty, it should be empty.
 Do not delete it.

-Run server.py
+-Run server.py

 Info: